4.24.23 Operational Procedures and Responsibilities for Form 637 Excise Tax Registrations and Secure Airport Terminals (SATs)

 3. Policy Owner - Director, Examination - Specialty Policy is responsible for the administration, procedures and updates related to processing Form 637 applications, SAT Designation requests and follow-up compliance reviews.

-4. Program Owner - Director, Examination - Specialty Examination owns Excise Tax Examination operations.
+4. Program Owner - Director, Examination - Specialty Tax owns Excise Tax Examination operations.

-5. Primary Stakeholders - Primary stakeholders include the Chief, Estate & Gift/Excise Tax, Excise Territory Managers, Form 637 Registration Group Manager, Excise Group Managers, CSTO and Excise Case Selection (ECS).
+5. Primary Stakeholders - Primary stakeholders include the Chief, Estate & Gift/Excise Tax Exam, Excise Tax Examination, CSTO and Excise Case Selection (ECS).

-6. Other Stakeholders - Other areas that follow these policies and procedures include Appeals, Agency Wide Shared Services, Counsel, SB/SE Examination, Large Business, International and Tax Exempt and Government Entities.
+6. Other Stakeholders - Other areas that follow these policies and procedures include the IRS Independent Office of Appeals, Agency Wide Shared Services, Counsel, Large Business and International, SB/SE Examination, and Tax Exempt and Government Entities.

-7. Program Goals - The processes and procedures provided in this section are consistent with the objectives or goals for Excise Tax - Examination that are addressed in IRM 1.1.16.3.3.1, Organization and Staffing, Small Business and Self/Employed Division, Excise Tax Examination.
+7. Program Goals - The processes and procedures provided in this section are consistent with the objectives or goals addressed in IRM 1.1.16.5.3.1, Excise Tax Examination.

 Background

 1. The Internal Revenue Code (IRC) requires each person who engages in certain activities subject to federal excise tax (FET) to be registered by the IRS as a taxpayer who engages in these activities.
 The taxpayer must register with the IRS before undertaking the activity.
 In other situations, a person must register with the IRS as a taxpayer who conducts certain activities to receive an excise tax benefit that may come with such activity, such as, buying or selling an article tax-free or filing a claim for refund or credit.
-The taxpayer must use Form 637 to apply for registration under IRC 4101, Registration and bond, IRC 4222, Registration, or IRC 4682, Definitions and special rules, for the specified activity.
+For specified activities, the taxpayer must use Form 637 to apply for registration under:

 2. Form 637 includes a listing of activities for which registration is required or allowed.
-Refer to the tables found in new IRM 4.24.2.3, Introduction to Form 637, Excise Tax Application for Registration (for Certain Excise Tax Activities, Applications under IRC 4101, and IRM 4.24.2.4, Applications under IRC 4222 and IRC 4682, that list all applicable activity letters.
+Refer to the tables found in IRM 4.24.2.3, Applications Under IRC 4101, and IRM 4.24.2.4, Applications Other Than Under IRC 4101, that list all applicable activity letters.

 3. Letter 3689, Approval of Excise Tax Registration, is issued when an application is approved.
 A copy of the Form 637 application is not considered proof of registration.
 Letter 3689 should be retained as proof of registration.

 4. Letter 3689 does not constitute a determination letter.
-For example, an approval of an AB, NB or AL registration does not mean all future product produced unequivocally qualifies for the biodiesel mixture credit/alternative fuel mixture credit.
+For example, an approval of a Form 637 Registration with activity letters AB, NB, or SA does not mean all future product produced unequivocally qualifies for the biodiesel/renewable diesel mixture credit or sustainable aviation fuel credit.
+In addition, an approval of a Form 637 Registration with activity letters AL or AM does not mean all future product produced unequivocally qualifies for the alternative fuel/alternative fuel mixture credit.

-5. If an application for registration is denied or an approved registration is revoked or suspended, then the applicant or registrant will be notified in writing and the reason for the denial, revocation or suspension will be provided.
+5. If an application for registration is denied or an approved registration is revoked, then the applicant or registrant will be notified in writing and the reason for the denial or revocation will be provided.

-6. An approved registration remains valid until revoked or suspended.
+6. An approved registration remains valid until revoked.
 Registration status can be found at Confirm Online Form 637 Registration Status.

 1. The non-UV/UP registration number has eight digits.